Btrainwilson/salt/README.rst

     :align: center
     :alt: Salt

-`salt` is a mixed bag of core-util-like tools for Linux-based systems.
-These tools include a no-cache http-server, modified-make, file rotations, and any other core-util-like idea that seems useful.
+`salt` is a mixed bag of core-utils-like tools for Linux-based systems.
+These tools include a no-cache http-server, modified-make, file rotations, and many other core-utils-like ideas.

 Features